-The Early Alert process facilitates personalized, meaningful messages of encouragement as well as an opportunity to assess the student's needs and connect them to the appropriate support services.
-When you make a referral, the student success team is notified and an advisor will reach out to the student to assess their needs and develop a plan to enable them to succeed in a particular course and for the semester.
+The Academic Early Alert process facilitates personalized, meaningful messages of encouragement as well as an opportunity to assess the student's needs and connect them to the appropriate support services.
+When you make an alert, the student success team is notified and an advisor will reach out to the student to assess their needs and develop a plan to enable them to succeed in a particular course and for the semester.

 Other difficulties the student may be facing will also be addressed, and will be provided strategies and resources to resolve those difficulties.
 If other support services are needed, the advisor will refer students to appropriate resources on campus such as HawkReach Counseling Center and Academic Support Services.

 Students will be notified from whom and why the alert was made, and any information provided can be shared with the student.
 As such, observations in the alert should be objectively stated.